The Technical Vault

 - Hands off after entry: if eyewear shifts or visibility becomes unsafe, follow SOP (often step out to correct).

-European Annex 1 overlay (sterile manufacturing):
+European Annex 1 overlay:

 If your operation is Annex 1 governed, confirm whether this area requires sealed/sterile goggles rather than non-sterile safety glasses.